Ruth Bader Ginsburg treated for tumour on pancreas, U.S. Supreme Court says | CBC News

 The U.S. Supreme Court says Justice Ruth Bader Ginsburg has completed radiation therapy for a tumour on her pancreas.

-The court said Friday the tumour was "treated definitively and there is no evidence of disease elsewhere in the body."
+The court said in a statement that a biopsy performed July 31 at Sloan Kettering Cancer Center in New York confirmed a localized malignant tumour.
+Ginsburg, 86, underwent a three-week course of radiation therapy and as part of her treatment had a bile duct stent placed, it said.

-In a statement, the court said a biopsy performed July 31 confirmed a "localized malignant tumour."
-The court said Ginsburg does not need any additional treatment but will continue to have periodic blood tests and scans.
+The court said Ginsburg "tolerated treatment well" on Aug.
+5 and does not need any additional treatment but will continue to have periodic blood tests and scans.

+The tumour was "treated definitively and there is no evidence of disease elsewhere in the body," the court said.

 The court said Ginsburg cancelled an annual summer visit to Santa Fe but has otherwise maintained an active schedule during treatment.

-Ginsburg, who is 86, has had several bouts with cancer beginning in 1999.
+Ginsburg, 86, has had several bouts with cancer beginning in 1999.
 In December 2018 she had surgery for cancerous growths on her left lung.

 NEW: Justice Ginsburg has completed a 3 week course of radiation therapy to treat a tumor on her pancreas.
 “The tumor was treated definitively and there is no evidence of disease elsewhere in the body.” <a href="https://t.co/vGo8hyNRJZ">pic.twitter.com/vGo8hyNRJZ</a>—@KimberlyRobinsn